facelessuser/coloraide/docs/src/markdown/color.md

 c1, c2
 ```

-You can also use the `new` method to generate new colors from already instantiated colors.
+You can also use the `new` method to generate new colors from already instantiated color objects.

 ```playground
 color1 = Color("red")